huang-njust/schedule/README.md

 # A* search algorithm within reachability graphs

-This program is to search a scheduling path from the initial state to a given goal marking of a P-timed Petri net of RASs by using A* search and its variants.
+This program is to search a scheduling path from an initial state to a given goal state of a place-timed Petri net of RASs by using A* search and its variants.

 It is written in C#.